Bitcoin stock to flow model live chart

 - Colored dots are representing end of day actual price (Y axis right side) in selected currency.
 Different colors are there to indicate how many days are left until next halving event.
 You can see color scale presented vertically on the right side of the chart.

 - This is the purple line indicating what is the model price in selected currency.
 It has already been said that stock to flow is relationship between total stock against yearly production.
-In this "1 day" line we take production in one day and then multiply it by 365 to get the estimated yearly production and then calculate stock to flow.
+In this "10 day" line we take production in ten days, divide it by 10 and then multiply by 365 to get the estimated yearly production and then calculate stock to flow.
 You might ask yourself why is this line is not more flat.
 This is because time between blocks is 10 minutes only in ideal cases.
 Sometimes is less and sometimes more.
 In ideal situation in one day there should be 144 blocks mined but in reality it is not.
 Some days have more blocks and some less.
 This is due to the fact that processing power of all hardware around the world is not stable all the time.
 New mining hardware is going on and off every minute so blocks cannot be mined at the same rate.
 For example if more hardware is added to bitcoin mining network then total hashrate of the newtork is higher and blocks are generated faster.
 Network has mechanisms implemented to deal with this by adjusting difficulty (if you want to know more about this process see links below).
-This line is much more flat for future days on the chart because we cannot know in the future how many blocks will be generated but we go with the assumption that it will be ideal case of one block per 10 minutes (144 blocks per day).
+This line is much more flat for future days on the chart because we cannot know in the future how many blocks will be generated but we go with the assumption that it will be equal to average time between blocks in last 365 days.

 - Stock/Flow 365 day